susam/susam.net/README.md

 --------

 In 2001, I learnt to write simple HTML pages.
-Soon I began hosting an intranet web portal using Microsoft Personal Web Server out of my dorm room at my university.
+Soon I began hosting an intranet web portal using Microsoft Personal Web Server running on a Windows 98 machine, out of my dorm room at my university.

 Between 2001 and 2005, I continued to grow the intranet server.
 It was named `maze` and it served my fellow students in our university's